-Honestly, in the end it’s just a prettier version of the old dialog, but some people prefer the older, familiar dialog.
+Honestly, in the end, for most of us, it’s just a prettier version of the old dialog, but some people prefer the older, familiar dialog.
 I think the old dialog is faster, as you don't need to wait for Outlook to search for accounts, but POP users definitely benefit from the new dialog.

 As always, if the keys don’t exist, you’ll need to create them.